burke-software/django-mass-edit/README.md

 }
 ```

+Keep in mind that, disabling the option, a massedit permission has to be specifically assigned to the authorized users as explained below.

 Then, to add the mass edit action to specific models, use the provided mixin:
 ``` python
 from massadmin.massadmin import MassEditMixin